-- Your GPA - The number of hours you are registered for during the semester you will be traveling. - A completed Travel Authority Form, as a separate PDF: https://busfin1.busfin.uga.edu/accounts payable/travel authority emp.cfm?CFID=702710&CFT OKEN=5b5af0134b58bea7-F5495FE1-CA00-D1DE-038AE8BA27F3E177.
+- Your university ID # (your 810/811#) - Your GPA - The number of hours you are registered for during the semester you will be traveling. - A completed Travel Authority Form, as a separate PDF: https://busfin1.busfin.uga.edu/accounts payable/travel authority emp.cfm?CFID=702710&CFT OKEN=5b5af0134b58bea7-F5495FE1-CA00-D1DE-038AE8BA27F3E177.
 (In the "detailed justification section" of that form, provide language that demonstrates how important this travel is for your dissertation research.) - An abstract of your paper, as a separate PDF. - An acceptance letter, as a separate PDF (even if you have not yet received the acceptance, still make application by the deadline).